How to Maintain a Trading Log That Actually Improves Performance

 Your trading log is a reality check.
 When you filter by setup type and see that your "best" strategy actually has a negative expectancy over 100 trades, that's uncomfortable but valuable.
 When you discover that Fridays are actually your most profitable day, you've saved yourself from an unnecessary restriction.

-TradeZella's 50+ reports exist specifically to surface these surprises.
+The 50+ reports in TradeZella exist specifically to surface these surprises.
 Don't just look at overall P&L. Segment your data by every dimension available.
-The insights that improve your trading rarely come from confirming what you already believe.
+The findings that improve your trading rarely come from confirming what you already believe.

 Build Playbooks That Evolve